microsoftgraph/microsoft-graph-docs-contrib/concepts/add-properties-profilecard.md

 |StateOrProvince|state
 |Alias|mailNickname

-You can add any of these attributes to the profile card by configuring your tenant settings in Microsoft Graph.
+You can add any of these attributes to the profile card by configuring your [organization settings] (/graph/api/resources/organizationsettings?view=graph-rest-beta) and adding the attribute as the *directoryPropertyName** property of a **profileCardProperty** in Microsoft Graph.
 When you make additional attributes visible, you must use the property names for `en-us`.
 You don't have to add localized values.
 The additional properties will automatically be shown in the language settings that the user has specified for Microsoft 365.

 > [!IMPORTANT]
 > When adding an attribute to profile card, it takes up to 24 hours for the addition to be displayed.